A Feature Documentary

 ● For-Profits / Corporations

 is an award-winning, Oscar-shortlisted writer/director who has worked in shorts, features and documentaries.
 His work has aired on network television and PBS.
 He is a graduate of the University of Southern California film school and the L.A.
 Sanford Meisner Academy.
 Jeff is a Connecticut Artist Fellow and a Film Independent Fast Track Fellow.
 He freelances for disability and social activist clients and has taught film at Trinity College in Hartford, CT.

-has directed and edited documentaries about the American Southwest in recent years including Precious Knowledge, The Cleaners, and Soledad.
+is a former Fulbright Scholar and recipient of a Yale University Poynter Fellowship in Journalism.
+She has directed and edited documentaries about the American Southwest in recent years including Precious Knowledge, The Cleaners, and Soledad.
 She has also focused on stories about education.
 Her hugely popular film School's Out has been an integral part of the movement for providing outdoor education for young children, and her recent short film Teaching in Arizona is an inside look at the teaching crisis in that state.